 The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

-This Practice Note deals with regulatory requirements and practical issues regarding the form and content of a final bill of costs to a client.
-It does not relate to inter partes bills or interim bills although it does explain how interim bills should be treated when rendering your final bill.
-The terms 'bill' and 'invoice' are often used interchangeably; in this Practice Note the term 'bill' is used.
+This Practice Note deals with regulatory requirements and practical issues regarding the form and content of a final bill of costs to a client, including an interim statute bill.
+It also explains how interim bills should be treated when rendering your final bill.
+The terms 'bill' and 'invoice' are often used interchangeably—this Practice Note adopts the term 'bill'.

 There are no specific statutory or regulatory requirements about the form and content of a final client bill.
 This does not mean you can draft your bill in whatever form you please.
 You need to ensure: